How Long Can a Representative Office Operate in Indonesia?

 That’s where InvestinAsia’s Indonesia Representative Office Setup Service becomes essential.

 InvestinAsia provides end-to-end support—from initial registration and OSS submission to renewal coordination and compliance advisory.
-They simplify the setup so your team can focus on strategic market entry while staying fully compliant.
+We simplify the setup so your team can focus on strategic market entry while staying fully compliant.

 Whether you’re testing the waters or preparing for a full investment, InvestinAsia ensures your office is structured for success.